NilsWild/iterative-integration-testing-demo/README.md

 This repository is meant to describe how the iterative integration testing process can be automated.
 It is based on the Spring guide to consume REST Services(client) (https://github.com/spring-guides/gs-consuming-rest) and the related Quote Service(server) (https://github.com/spring-guides/quoters).

 ## Modifications to the projects
-For the client, unit tests using the *TestRestTemplate* as a mock for the actual *RestTemplate* were added to ensure that some quote is written to the log on application startup.
+For the client, unit tests using the *MockRestServiceServer* as a mock for the actual Quote server were added to ensure that some quote is written to the log on application startup.
 For the server, we added tests that check that the "/api/random" interface returns a response containing a "success" *type* and a quote with an *id* and a non empty *quote* string.
-To capture the REST interfaces and messages during test execution of the client a modified *RestTemplate* Bean is used for and configured to use a *BufferingClientHttpRequestFactory* such that an *ClientHttpRequestInterceptor* can be used to capture the requests sent from the client to the *TestRestTemplate* and responses from this template can be captured and modified.
+To capture the REST interfaces and messages during test execution of the client a modified *RestTemplate* Bean is used and configured to use a *BufferingClientHttpRequestFactory* such that an *ClientHttpRequestInterceptor* can be used to capture the requests sent from the client to the server and responses from can be captured and modified.

 RestTemplateCustomizer: